Semester Study Abroad in Spain

 - For US Citizens: You must hold a valid passport.
 If you do not have a valid passport already, you must apply for one or renew your old U.S. Passport.
 This generally takes 4-6 weeks for processing and delivery; although, for an additional fee you can request an expedited passport.
 More info here

-- US Citizens must successfully obtain a Student visa from their nearest Spanish Consulate.
+- US Citizens must successfully obtain a Student visa from the Spanish Consulate responsible for handling visas for your state.
 Click here to find your corresponding Consulate.
 Each Consulate may have slightly different application procedures; as an example see the requirements from the Los Angeles Spanish Consulate.

 - Science: Biology*, Chemistry*